Saibot393/LocknKey/README.md

 - Start as locked: if new lockable objects should start as locked
 - Lock distance: the maximum distance from which a lock can be used
 - Alway open owned: to allow players to open their owned tokens, even if they are locked
-- Prevent key use while pause: to prevent players from using locks while the game is paused
+- Prevent key use while paused: to prevent players from using locks while the game is paused
 - Type of key items: to change the item type of newly created keys
 #### Client:
 - Message popups: to activate some popups on certain actions